The story about the cashmere

-I have just returned from an incredible 2 weeks in Nepal volunteering in Pokhara, about 200km west of Kathmandu.
+I had an incredible two weeks in Nepal volunteering in Pokhara with Go Kiwi Go, about 200km west of Kathmandu.
 I spent my days building bamboo fences, reading stories to kids, hearing about the many rescued young women from trafficking and working alongside GVI.

 I was all set to buy a poncho for myself - and a blanket too because it's just so soft I wanted to snuggle into it right there, but when I met the kids who have jobs through this organisation (they also have a massage business which I experienced too), I just loved their story.